Top scaled Agile Certified Practitioner (ACP) Interview Questions

 PMI ACP Certification has gained popularity in the project management field as enterprises have started utilizing agile for executing their projects in a dynamic environment.

 Being an Agile Certified Practitioner (ACP) implies that candidates have earned an attestation that showcases their professional ability.
 It paves the way for agile practitioners' way to work in various business sectors, including IT, operations, marketing, and human resources.
 In addition, it enables them to fill agile opportunities in the market and earn 28% more than a non-certified individual.
-Here are some important interview questions that assist ACP professionals in obtaining their desired job in the agile industry.
+Here are some important interview questions that assist ACP professionals in obtaining their desired job roles in the agile industry.

 Agile principles are the foundation of agile.
 It helps firms minimize their product-development cycles and achieve better outcomes through a flexible, reactive framework.
 Customer satisfaction, embracing change, frequent delivery, collaboration, motivated team, working software, constant pace, good design, agility, simplicity, self-organized, and reflect and adjust are the twelve agile principles.
 These principles help in enhancing the effectiveness of Agile processes.